 As you design a report, the data you see is just a preview.
 To view all the data, save the report, then run the report.
 You run a report by choosing Save and View.
 The generated report appears in Actuate BIRT Viewer in your web browser.
-Figure 1-15 shows the viewer displaying the finished version of the report design that was shown in Figure 1-13.
+Figure 1-16 shows the viewer displaying the finished version of the report design, as shown in Figure 1-14.